ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+mmed off.
+Then
+Miphv it into a tub to cool, ami when coU,
+pour it over your beef or pork, to remain the
+us-ia! time, say four or five weeks.
+The
+meat must be well covered with pickle, and
+should not be put down for at least two
+days after killing, during which time it
+should be slightly sprinkled with powdered
+s.dipctrc, which removes all the sut face blood
+A .-., having the meat fresh and clean.
 Some omit boiling the pickle, and find it I
 to an-wcr well; though the operation of&#x27;
 t.oi!&#x27;.ig pitriiir the pickle by throwing offl